Scille/parsec-cloud/docs/development/how-to-add-a-rpc-cmd.md

 <!-- Parsec Cloud (https://parsec.cloud) Copyright (c) BUSL-1.1 2016-present Scille SAS -->

-# How to add an API RPC command to Parsec
+# How to add (or update) an RPC command

-The goal of this document is to cover all the necessary steps to add an API RPC command to Parsec.
+The goal of this document is to cover the necessary steps to add (or update) an RPC command to Parsec.

+## Quick introduction

+Parsec server exposes the following APIs:

+- Administration API (REST): for server administration, not covered here.
+- Client-Server API (RPC): for business-logic, client-server communication.

-> Client-to-server RPC API routes are also called "commands" in Parsec.
-There are three command families: `anonymous_cmds` (authentication not required), `authenticated_cmds` (authentication required) and `invited_cmds` (invitation required).
+RPC routes are also called "commands" are grouped into "command families":
->
-> Note there is another unrelated API for administration purpose that uses REST instead of RPC (as it is expected to be used by admin using curl), this documentation doesn't cover it.

-In summary:
+- `anonymous_cmds`: authentication not required
+- `anonymous_server_cmds`: authentication not required, server-related commands
+- `authenticated_cmds`: (authentication required
+- `invited_cmds`: (invitation required).
+- `tos_cmds`: (invitation required).

+In summary, to add or update an existing command you need to:

-1. Add the schema describing the new API RPC command
+1. Add or update the schema describing the RPC command
-2. Generate binding code and serialization tests
+2. Generate binding code
+3. Generate serialization tests
-3. Implement server-side code (In-memory & PostgreSQL) and tests
+4. Implement server-side code (memory & PostgreSQL) and tests
-4. Implement client-side code and tests
+5. Implement client-side code and tests

 > Note that you will need a working development environment.
 See (./README.md).

-## Schema generation
+## 1. Schema generation

+You will find command schemas in [./libparsec/crates/protocol/schema](../../libparsec/crates/protocol/schema) directory.

-Let's add a new `dummy` route to `invited_cmds`.
+Let's add a new `dummy` route to the `invited_cmds` family.

-In [this folder](../../misc/libparsec/crates/protocol/schema/invited_cmds/) add a `dummy.json5` schema describing the API RPC command.
+Add a `dummy.json5` schema describing the RPC command in [./libparsec/crates/protocol/schema/invited_cmds/](../../libparsec/crates/protocol/schema/invited_cmds/).

 ```json5
 [